tsconfig.json

 determines which types for built-in APIs are available – e.g. Math

-or methods of built-in types.
+or methods of built-in types:

 The TypeScript documentation describes what values can be added to the array.
 A full list of them can be looked up in the TypeScript repository.
+If you are looking for a type, then search those files!

 There are categories such as "ES2024"